giantswarm/apptest-framework/README.md

 > [!NOTE]
 > Make sure you have [Ginkgo installed](https://onsi.github.io/ginkgo/#installing-ginkgo)

-Before you can run tests locally you must have already created a CAPI workload cluster and then set the following required environment variables:
+Before you can run tests locally you must set the following required environment variables:

-- `E2E_KUBECONFIG` must be set to the path to the kubeconfig of the test management cluster (e.g. `./kube/e2e.yaml`)
+- `E2E_KUBECONFIG` must be set to the path to the kubeconfig of the test management cluster (e.g. `./kube/e2e.yaml`) - for the requirements of this kubeconfig please see [cluster-standup-teardown](https://github.com/giantswarm/cluster-standup-teardown) for more details.
 - `E2E_KUBECONFIG_CONTEXT` must be set to the context to use for the management cluster in the kubeconfig (e.g. `capa`)
-- `E2E_WC_NAME` must be set to the name of the test workload cluster (e.g. `t-e5u0tg00n2g36xt8xa`)
-- `E2E_WC_NAMESPACE` must be set to namespace the test workload cluster is in within the management cluster (e.g. `org-t-pjii9jvrbzlasxpow6`)
 - `E2E_APP_VERSION` must be set to version of the app to test against (e.g. `3.5.1`).
 Note, this version must have already been published to the catalog.

+Optionally, the following can be set to re-use an existing workload cluster:

+- `E2E_WC_NAME` - the name of the workload cluster on the MC
+- `E2E_WC_NAMESPACE` - the namespace the workload cluser is found in

 Once those are set, you can trigger the E2E tests in you App repo with the following: